-Shopping in the store
+How to shop in the store

 To avoid generating body shame and anguish, do some research before going shopping with your child.
 First, identify whether your child is straight size or plus size.

-Regardless of size, when shopping for clothes in a retail store, the key is to prepare in advance to “upsize,” especially if your child has recently gained weight or her weight has changed its previous distribution pattern.
+When shopping for clothes in a retail store, the key is to prepare in advance to “upsize.”
+This is especially true if your child has recently gained weight or her body has changed.

 Encourage her to ignore the size label while she is trying the clothes on, reminding her that every brand does sizing differently, and it’s important to buy things that fit well, regardless of the size on the label.
 Be careful to avoid bringing any judgment to the sizing process.